vallgroup/photon-software-rule-book/wordpress/README.md

 The client will always have the freedom to choose their own hosting company.
 The hosting company along with necessary credentials will be provided with each project.

-If the client chooses our hosting services we for their Wordpress site we host it in our account at [Pantheon.io](https://pantheon.io/).
+If the client chooses our hosting services for their Wordpress site we host it in our account at [Pantheon.io](https://pantheon.io/).
 Pantheon offers Wordpress specific hosting on an elastic server structure.
 It also has a built-in workflow that makes it easy to work within a team, test and deploy.
 With pantheon developers can simply clone the repo and begin working!

+Learn more about Pantheon [here](https://pantheon.io/docs/).

 ### Docker